logan-c-brown/logan-c-brown.github.io/_posts/2019-11-25-post-simp-hask-randnumgame.md

 This method is a bit nicer, but now we need to keep track of all the intermediary results.
 If by some cruel chance some ML model (read: intern) was delegated to guess a number between one and one trillion, for the sake of performance, discarding prior program states will help the cause.

 ## I Kind of Lied
 So I lied when I said Haskell did not have any for loops, sort of.
-Conveniently, it's possible to replicate while and for loop functionality with `iterate`.
+Conveniently, it's possible to replicate while and for loop functionality with `iterate` or `until`.
 Again, because we are interacting with IO, we will use `iterateUntilM` from `monad-loops`.

 {% highlight haskell %}
 stateCheck :: GameState -> Bool